ironhack-labs/lab-postgres-sql-crud/queries.md

 <!-- Your Query Goes Here -->

+update jslibraries
+set main_technology = INITCAP(main_technology)
 <br>

 **14. Delete all the records where `licence` is `'unknown'`.**

 <!-- Your Query Goes Here -->

+delete from jslibraries
+where licence = 'unknown'
 <br>

 **15. Delete all the records with 10000 or less `stars`.**

 <!-- Your Query Goes Here -->

+delete from jslibraries
+where stars <= 10000
 <br>

 **16. Delete all the records with less than 100 `releases`.**

 <!-- Your Query Goes Here -->

+delete from jslibraries
+where releases < 100
 <br>